 I spent a good portion of my allotted writing time today performing a neat bit of procrastination called "reading about writing," an activity that, done properly, triggers virtuous feelings of productivity with little to no actual production required.

-I was clicking through the more recent installments of a column on The Rumpus called “Where I Write,” cadging information about where, and therefore how, other writers get themselves to produce.
-The column comes in all shapes and sizes, each installment written by a guest columnist who, through their own preferred form (essay, canto, verse, illustration), muses on how where they write affects their creative effort and output.
-I was posted up sideways on my couch, one leg tucked under the other, laptop perched awkwardly on a throw pillow in front of me, as I read about city benches, home offices, notebooks, note cards, sinks full of dishes, and various internal states of mind.
+I was clicking through the more recent installments of The Rumpus's “Where I Write” column, cadging information about where, and therefore how, other writers get themselves to produce.
+The column comes in all shapes and sizes, each installment written by a guest columnist who, using their preferred form (essay, canto, verse, illustration), muses about how where they write affects their creative effort and output.
+Posted sideways on my couch with one leg tucked under the other, laptop wobbling on a makeshift throw-pillow desk, I read about city benches, home offices, notebooks, note cards, sinks full of dishes, and various questionable internal states of mind.

 Each column confirmed in its own way what anyone who’s tried to make a regular practice of writing eventually learns: writing will happen somewhere as long as you put in the work.
-I didn’t get any actual writing done on the couch this morning, but once I moved outside for a run I found myself stopping every half mile or so to tap a string of words into my phone.
-Later, in the shower, a notorious (and notoriously inconvenient) idea generator, I thought of a good friend who, in the homestretch of writing her first cookbook, realized she wrote better “in the back of my head.”
-“You know,” she said, “when I’m not pushing everything into the front of my brain, focusing on it too hard.”
+I didn’t get any actual writing done on the couch this morning, but once I moved outside for a run, I found myself stopping every half mile or so to tap a string of words into my phone.
+Later, in the shower—that notoriously inconvenient idea-generator—I thought of a good friend who in the homestretch of writing her first cookbook realized she wrote better “in the back of my head.”
+“You know,” she told me, “when I’m not pushing everything into the front of my brain, focusing on it too hard.”
 Because she was doing the work—the thinking, the planning, the preparation—her brain had material to play with once she relaxed her focus.